Header Ads Widget

 How to Avoid:

-• Clear Guidelines: Establish clear guidelines on transaction classifications and train all relevant personnel to ensure understanding.
+• Clear Policies: Create clear policies on transaction classifications and train all applicable staff so that everyone understands them.

-• Periodic Reviews: Regularly review classifications and make adjustments as necessary to avoid compounding errors.
+• Periodic Reviews: Even better, frequently review your classifications and adjust as needed to prevent compounded errors.

 Pitfall: